Wesleyan-Media-Project/fb_agg_reports_import/README.md

 ### 2. Create MySQL Tables

-Next step is to create MySQL tables for each report which will store the data.
+The next step is to create MySQL tables for each report which will store the data.
 The `fb_agg_report_mysql_tables.sql` file contains the SQL statements that will create the required tables.
 Follow the steps below to execute them:

 - Install MySQL
 - Open terminal (Command Prompt) in your machine.